Logo Futurismo

 Mélissa Masvaleix | Looking at Pico mountain from Pico da Esperança

-Taste Local Coffee at Fajã dos Vimes
+Coffee Plantations at Fajã dos Vimes

 Alvaro RP | The coffee plantations at Fajã dos Vimes

-On the south coast of São Jorge island, one of the fajãs grows coffee.
+On the south coast of São Jorge Island, one of the fajãs grows coffee.
 The Nunes family owns the only coffee plantation in the Azores behind their house.
 They invite people to taste the delicious aromatic drink and visit the plantation, one of the island’s most popular attractions.

 The frequent rains at Fajã dos Vimes create a microclimate perfect for agriculture.
 UNESCO protects this fajã as a Biosphere Reserve.